Intake, Assessment, & Determination Summary

-The purpose of the DDPAS-2 is to summarize and document the intake and assessment processes that occur for the PAS agency to determine whether the individual has a developmental disability and, if so, to determine whether the individual needs 24-hour nursing care and/or active treatment.
-These determinations enable the PAS agency to identify and link the individual to needed services.
+The purpose of the DDPAS-2 is to summarize and document the intake and assessment processes that occur for the ISC agency to determine whether the individual has a developmental disability and, if so, to determine whether the individual needs 24-hour nursing care and/or active treatment.
+These determinations enable the ISC agency to identify and link the individual to needed services.
 The DDPAS-2 also documents the final disposition of the PAS.

 The following will describe the necessary procedures to:

 - complete the intake (ID Screen) process;

 - complete or obtain assessments from licensed, certified, or registered professionals;

 - make a determination regarding the presence of a developmental disability;

 - make determinations regarding whether the individual requires 24-hour nursing care and/or requires active treatment.

 The ISC agency must document the required information on Part I, ID Screen, of the DDPAS-2.
 This information includes:

 - Social Security number